-- Your dog should meet the prospective dog trainers prior to committing to any contracts or work plan.
+- Your dog should meet the prospective dog trainers before committing to any contracts or work plans.
 Does your dog listen to and respect them?
 This is essential for effective training.
 A suitable trainer is someone who you feel comfortable with, and who your dog abides as well.
-A dog that is acting out of fear vs. respect for the trainer will learn effectively to produce the desired outcome in the future when you are trying to control them vs. the trainer.
+A dog that is acting out of respect versus fear for the trainer will learn to produce the desired outcome in the future for you and the trainer.

-- Do any of the dog trainers your are considering use physical discipline to train your dog?
+- Do any of the dog trainers you are considering use physical discipline?
 If so, stay away.
-Examples of physical training includes yelling, yanking on leashes, alpha rolling (forcing a dog to lie on its back), grabbing the scruff of the neck or kicking and hitting.
+Examples of physical training include: yelling, yanking on leashes, alpha rolling (forcing a dog to lie on its back), grabbing the scruff of the neck, kicking, and hitting.
 These indecent and unethical training techniques can actually make a dog more aggressive and less obedient.

-- On the flip side, if the dog trainers are using positive reinforcement methods and getting results, then they are the real deal.
-These techniques include using dog treats, attention, and praise as reward for a dog that demonstrates good behavior.
+- On the flip side, dog trainers who use positive reinforcement methods and get results are the real deal.
+These techniques include using dog treats, attention, and praise as rewards for a dog that demonstrates good behavior.

-There are many ways to track down good dog trainers.
+There are many ways to track down local dog trainers.
 Recommendations from trusted friends and family is a great way to start.
-Another way is to visit with the trainers and see how they work with current clients and see their training environment.
+Another way is to visit local trainers while they work with current clients to see their training approach and environment.

 - References: Word of mouth is one of the best ways to find a trainer.
 That’s why it’s a good idea to talk to people who have either taken a training class or used a trainer.
-Someone who has dealt with a trainer first-hand will be able to tell you, what goes on during a session.
-A good place to look for references is through your friends, veterinarian, groomer, staff at your local shelter, and your doggy daycare.
+Someone who has dealt with a trainer first-hand can tell you what goes on during a session.
+Some good places to look for references are friends, veterinarians, groomers, pet sitters, and the staff at your local shelter.

 - Observe a Class: A trainer who takes pride in their work should have no problem letting you sit in on a class.
-When there, you should observe everything – not only the trainer.
 Watch how the dogs take to the trainer.
-If the dogs are not happy, then the trainer is most likely intimidating, which can create a poor learning environment.
+If the dogs are not happy, then the trainer is most likely intimidating, creating a poor learning environment.
 Also, watch how the trainer interacts with owners.
-If a trainer is reprimanding someone, without properly teaching them the right way, then you might want to look elsewhere.
+If a trainer reprimands an owner without properly teaching them the right way, then you might want to look elsewhere.

-- Trainer Organizations: There are 2 major organizations for dog trainers: The Association of Pet Dog Trainers and The International Association of Canine Professionals.
-Many trainers will belong to one or both of these so ask for credentials.
+- Trainer Organizations: There are two major organizations for dog trainers: The Association of Pet Dog Trainers and The International Association of Canine Professionals.
+Many trainers will belong to one or both of these, so ask for credentials.

-It may take a bit of work but once you find a dog trainer who believes in the value of positive reinforcement and makes you and your dog feel comfortable, training will be more enjoyable and rewarding for you and your dog.
-And your dog will become and even more trusted friend than he is today.
+It may take a bit of work, but once you find a dog trainer who believes in the value of positive reinforcement and makes you and your dog feel comfortable, training will be more enjoyable and rewarding for you and your dog.
+And your dog will become an even more trusted friend than he is today.